docxa/git-summary/README.md

-Just a small project to list git folder in a more fashionable way.
+Just a small project to list git repositories in a more fashionable way.

 Objectives :
  * List git repositories in a table.
  * List current branches, in a specific color if not master.
- * Display current state, with specific colors if bellow / ahead / merge needed.
+ * Display current state, with specific colors if behind / ahead / merge needed.

 Secondary :
  * make colors configurable